Margaret Biggs

-Margaret Biggs (born 9 July 1929, Orpington, Kent) is a popular and collectible exponent of the girls' School story.
+Margaret Biggs (born 1929, Orpington, Kent) is a writer of girls' school stories.
 She is best known for her Melling School series of books, first published by Blackie in the 1950s.
-The series is set at a weekly boarding school and is unusual in that it shows boarding school life and home life side by side.
+The series is set at a weekly boarding school and is unusual in showing boarding school and home life side by side.
 The interaction between girls and boys is also atypical of the genre at that time.
-The Melling series was republished by Girls Gone By Publishers in the 2000s and the reprints, whilst retaining the original text and artwork, have new introductions by Margaret Biggs, who is ‘taking great pleasure in the republication of her books’.
-Ms Biggs has also written two new volumes in the series, Kate at Melling, set twelve years after the earlier books, and Changes at Melling, which were published by Girls Gone By Publishers in 2008 and 2009 respectively.
+The Melling series was republished by Girls Gone By Publishers in the 2000s and the reprints, whilst retaining the original text and artwork, have new introductions by Margaret Biggs, who is "taking great pleasure in the republication of her books".

+Margaret Biggs wrote two new volumes in the series fifty years later, Kate at Melling, set twelve years after the earlier books, and Changes at Melling, which were published by Girls Gone By Publishers in 2008 and 2009 respectively.